odinuv/web/en/apv/walkthrough/html/index.md

 You can usually upload your page by using an [FTP](todo) client or [SSH](todo) client.

 You definitely noticed that web servers open some default page when you visit them (you do not have to write filename into your browser's address bar - www.myawesomepage.com/file.html).
-Such behaviour is achieved by naming convention - that default file is usually named ``index.html`` or ``index.php``.
+Such behavior is achieved by naming convention - that default file is usually named ``index.html`` or ``index.php``.

 Important note is that server is another computer which usually runs some Linux OS.
 This means that absolute paths are